It is known that early language acquisition has to happen naturally, but how exactly can TEYL teachers help young learners learn a language?

 After considering all these factors, changes and implementations in the global education system, as well as our own education system, we can conclude that we are barely in the beginning phase when it comes to enhancing the early language instruction.
 The demands are immense but the education system capacities are far too low.
 We still need to see the full potential of early second language acquisition, hopefully in the not so distant future.

 If you open the Padlet board shared below, you will see a lot of videos and resources shared by Joan Khan Shin, the author of the TEYL coursebook for teachers.
 You can use all the materials to revise and study further.
 I hope that the resources can help TEYL teachers learn more about second language acquisition at an early age.

 - Savic, V. (2018).
 Introduction to Teaching English to Young Learners, PPT

 - Shin, J. K. & Crandall, J. (2014).
 Teaching Young Learners English: From Theory to Practice.
 Boston: Heinle ELT, Cengage Learning.

 - Enever, J. & Moon, J. (2009).
 New global contexts for teaching Primary ELT: Change and challenge.
 In Enever, Moon & Raman, Young Learner English Language Policy and Implementation: International Perspectives, 5-21.
 Reading: Garnet Publishing.

 - Walker, J. (2014).
 English Mania.
 TED Talk at https://www.ted.com/talks/jay_walker_on_the_world_s_english_mania?language=en#

 What do you think about learning English at a young age?
-What are the prerequisites for success in the early second language acquisition?
-Let me know in the comments or via the Contact page.
+What are the prerequisites for success in the early language acquisition in the TEYL classroom?
+Can effective lesson planning enhance learning?
+Let me know in the comments!